-The ACES Apprenticeship in Environmental Sustainability and Education is designed to introduce high school students to environmental science and education careers by apprenticing at Aspen Center for Environmental Studies (ACES).
+The Arin Trook Sustainability and Education Apprenticeship is designed to introduce high school students to environmental science and education careers by apprenticing at Aspen Center for Environmental Studies (ACES).
 Drawing on the incredibly strong network of Roaring Fork Valley organizations focused on sustainability and environmental science, students will be exposed to a wide range of local individuals and resources.
 In addition to several field site visits and presentations, students will also assist in teaching environmental education programs, read and discuss articles, write daily journal entries, and create a portfolio of work.

 • Experience and learn directly from local individuals and organizations focused on environmental science and sustainability initiatives.

 • Field study experiences in sustainable architecture and design, sustainable agriculture, alternative energy, and restoration ecology

 • Help teach environmental education programs for children through the ACES Naturalist Field School program

 • Read and discuss articles and essays on environmental science, sustainability initiatives, and education

 • Research and present results on a self-selected topic in sustainability science and education

 Mandatory Field Study Week